BILL ANALYSIS

 Improve and Enhance the Work Opportunity Tax Credit Act

-S3265 (Improve and Enhance the Work Opportunity Tax Credit Act) carries an AI-assessed market impact score of 4/10 with a bullish outlook for investors.
-This legislation directly affects $RHI, $KFRC, $ASGN and $MAN and 4 other tickers.
-The primary sectors impacted are Consumer and Staffing.
+S3265 (Improve and Enhance the Work Opportunity Tax Credit Act) has been assessed with a bullish outlook for investors.
+This legislation directly affects $KFRC, $MAN, McDonald's ($MCD) and $RHI and 3 other tickers.
+The primary sectors impacted are Consumer and Technology.
 View the full bill text on Congress.gov.

 bullish